ow2-chameleon/everest/src/site/markdown/hello-everest.md

 }
 ```

-In order to create the rest architecture create 3 class on this model PersonManager, GenericDeviceManager and ZoneManager.
+In order to create the resource hierarchy,we create 3 class PersonManager, GenericDeviceManager and ZoneManager.

 * The code of GenericDeviceManager :